-The General Data Protection Regulation (Regulation 2016/679), or GDPR for short, is the world’s strictest data privacy law, setting new rules on how personal should be collected, processed, and shared.
-In this laymen’s guide, we cover every provision in detail and what small businesses must do to comply.
+The EU’s General Data Protection Regulation (Regulation 2016/679) is the world’s strictest data privacy law, setting new rules on how personal data should be collected, processed, and shared.
+In this guide, we cover the major provisions in detail and discuss what your business must do to comply.

 - What is the GDPR?